mlojek/optilab/README.md

 ```

 ## Try the demos
-Learn how to use optilab by using our demo notebook.
-See `demo/tutorial.ipynb`.
+Learn how to use optilab and fit it to your needs with demo notebooks in `demo` directory.

 ## CLI tool
 Optilab comes with a powerful CLI tool to easily summarize your experiments.
 It allows for plotting the results and performing statistical testing to check for statistical significance in optimization results.